 And here’s one more…

-“Don’t go skydiving and you’ll never go splat due to a malfunction with your parachute.“
+“Don’t go skydiving and you’ll never go splat due to a malfunctioning parachute.“

 Of course you already know the risks involved with driving under the influence of alcohol or drugs, and you surely understand the risks involved with skydiving.